 Contact: Tony Newman 646-335-5384 or Roseanne Scotti 609-610-8243</p>

 Overdose is a major public health problem and the leading cause of accidental death in New Jersey.
 These deaths are entirely preventable.
-The majority of overdose victims do not actually die until several hours after they have taken a drug and most of these deaths occur in the presence of others, meaning that there is both time and opportunity to intervene and save a life.
+The majority of overdose victims do not actually die until several hours after they have taken a drug and most of these deaths occur in the presence of others, meaning that there is both time and opportunity to summon medical assistance.
 Unfortunately, fear of arrest and prosecution often prevents people from calling 911 and studies show that as a result, help is called for in only half of all overdose emergencies.
 This bill provides limited protection from drug possession charges for a witness who calls 911 in these situations and has the ability to save countless lives.